 Plastic Bag Method

-One of the simplest and most effective methods for short-term storage is using a ziplock bag.
+One of the simplest and most effective methods for short-term storage is using a ziplock bag with a moist sponge or humidifier.
 Here’s how you can do it:

-1. Materials Needed: A ziplock bag, a new, clean sponge, and distilled water.
+- Materials Needed: A ziplock bag, a new, clean sponge or disk humidifier, and distilled water.

-2. Preparation: Moisten the sponge with distilled water, ensuring it is damp but not dripping.
+- Preparation: Moisten the sponge with distilled water, ensuring it is damp but not dripping.
+If you're using a humidifier, fill it with distilled water or PG solution.

-3. Setup: Place your cigars in the ziplock bag, along with the damp sponge.
+- Setup: Place your cigars in the ziplock bag, along with the damp sponge or humidifier.
 Make sure the sponge is not in direct contact with the cigars.

-4. Maintenance: Check the sponge every couple of days and re-moisten it as necessary.
+- Maintenance: Check the source of your humidity every couple of days and re-moisten it as necessary.
 This setup can keep your cigars fresh for a week or two.

 Tupperware or Food Container